-Provide guidance about the nature and standard of work expected, including advice on attaining that standard, together with advice on professional practice and/or research in the discipline, ethical issues, and appropriate health and safety issues.
+Provide guidance about the nature and standard of work expected, including advice on attaining that standard, together with advice on professional practice and/or research in the discipline, matters of research design, ethical issues, and appropriate health and safety issues.
 They should also assist each PD student in developing a clear timetable of work and emphasise the importance of keeping to it.
 Research supervisors should provide guidance on matters of research design, and on the appropriate volume of research work for the degree in question.

 2.4.
-Written Work, Oral Presentations and Feedback
+Written work, oral presentations and feedback